Quellens/Quellens/README.md

 - 👋 Hi, I’m @Quellens
-- 👀 I’m interested in Javascript Frontend
+- 👀 I’m interested in JS/TS, React, Vue etc.
-- 🌱 I’m currently learning Java Basics
+- 🌱 I’m learning  Usability

 <!---
 Quellens/Quellens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.